JamieDStewart/JamieDStewart.github.io/_posts/2019-02-20-GBA-Development-Setup-Tweaks.md

 ---
 layout: post
-title: "GBA Development: Using VS Code for retro dev"
+title: "GBA Development: OS X pathces and use an older version of mGBA"
 categories:
   - GBA Dev
 tags: